 - Stock’s ticker symbol.
 A stock’s ticker symbol is a unique set of letters assigned to identify the stock on its stock exchange.
 It can have one, two, three, or four letters.

 - Taxable accounts.
-All accounts are taxable immediately unless you specifically set them up as tax-deferred retirement accounts.
-Tax-deferred retirement accounts are still taxable but only when you take the money out later.
+All accounts are taxable immediately unless you set them up as tax-deferred retirement accounts.
+Tax-deferred retirement accounts are still taxable, but only when you take the money out later.
 Consulting a tax expert will help me understand the tax consequences of my trades.

 - Margin account.
-A margin account allows investors to borrow on the investments they already own to make additional investments or for other purchases.
+A margin account allows investors to borrow against their existing investments to make additional investments or for other purchases.
 Margin borrowing is convenient, but it is risky because stock prices fluctuate constantly.
-If they decrease while borrowed against, I could end up having to sell my stocks.
+If they decrease while being borrowed against, I could end up having to sell my stocks.

 - Portfolio.
 An investment portfolio is a collection of assets I own, such as bonds, cryptocurrency, and exchange-traded stocks.
 Diversifying a portfolio tends to lower its risk.

-Now that we have some basic definitions in mind, let’s go through the steps of setting up an online brokerage account for each app and preparing to invest.
+Now that we have some basic definitions let’s go through the steps of setting up an online brokerage account for each app and preparing to invest.

 How to Buy Stocks Without a Broker